FLOWER CSA FAQs

 What happens if I am out of town during a bouquet pick-up?

-You can send a friend or neighbor to pick up your bouquet.
+You can send us your friend's or neighbor's address for the delivery of your bouquet*.
 If you are not able to pick up let us know, and we will find a loving home for the bouquet to a person in need of some color and cheer!

 Can I order another 9-week subscription after my first 9 week subscription?